COMPACT vs. DIGITAL SLR CAMERAS

 - Weight & Size.
 Larger sensors require much heavier and larger camera lenses and camera bodies, because the lens needs to capture and project light over a larger sensor area.
 Other than reducing portability, this can also be a disadvantage because it makes one look more conspicuous with their large SLR camera/lens (thereby making candid people shots more difficult).

 - Depth of Field.
 Larger sensors create a shallower depth of field at the same aperture setting.
 For example, a lens at f/4.0 on a compact camera likely won't create a blurred background in a portrait, whereas f/4.0 on an SLR camera will likely create a smooth, creamy background (depending on subject distance).
 This can be an advantage for portraits, but a disadvantage for landscapes.

 - Image Noise.
 For the same number of megapixels, larger sensors have much larger photosites/pixels* (as shown above).
 This increased light-gathering area means that these pixels will be more sensitive to tiny amounts of light — resulting in less image noise.
-This means that an SLR camera can usually get away with a much higher ISO setting and still have the same amount of image noise as a compact camera.
+This means that an SLR camera can usually get away with a much higher ISO setting than a compact camera without appearing noisier.

 - Dynamic Range.
 Another consequence of having physically larger pixels is that SLR cameras can usually capture a greater range of light to dark without having this become solid white or black, respectively (a higher "dynamic range").
 This reduces the chance of blown highlights in the sky or other bright objects, and can preserve more details in the deep shadows.

 *Technical Note: strictly speaking, a photosite isn't the same as a pixel, since a pixel is usually created based on several photosites, but we'll use the more familiar word "pixel" here even though we really mean "photosite."
 See the tutorial on digital camera sensors for more on this.